Lingzhi-Yang/academic_website/content/publication/journal-article4/index.md

 publication: "Scientific Reports Review)"
 publication_short: ""

-Highlight: Classifier based on Cuproptosis-related genes may be used for identifying heterogeneity of PAH.
+abstract: Classifier based on Cuproptosis-related genes may be used for identifying heterogeneity of PAH.
 The downregulation of PDHB could affect metabolic status, mitochondrial function and immune infiltration in PAH.
 # Summary.
 An optional shortened abstract.
 summary: Classifier based on Cuproptosis-related genes may be used for identifying heterogeneity of PAH.
 The downregulation of PDHB could affect metabolic status, mitochondrial function and immune infiltration in PAH.